 Proposed Changes to Data Collection

 Proposed new language is underlined (example) and language that is proposed for removal is struck through (example).
-Heading numbers, table and figure captions, and cross-references affected by the numbering of these policies will be updated as necessary.
+Heading numbers, table and figure captions, cross-references, and footnotes affected by the numbering will be updated as necessary.